kevinHarianto/Jolt-File-Activity-Mapper/README.md

 # Jolt-File-Activity-Mapper

 The goal is to create a web-based file mapper for easier insight into file activities.
-Let me know if I should make any additional modifications or handling of different data types. (or mishandling)
+Let me know if I should make any additional modifications or handling of different data types. (or mishandling).
 The output being Threat Indicators, Attack Chain, File Activity Listing and Network Activity.
+I would gladly appreciate any recommendations in making this tool more useful to help simplify obtaining file activity insights.
 <img width="1400" height="925" alt="image" src="https://github.com/user-attachments/assets/7e2fbb45-b0e4-4b63-a83a-ef1d98486d17" />